io10-0x/allauditnotesandreports/zarosauditnotes.md

-# 21 ALWAYS DOUBLE CHECK PAUSED FUNCTIONALITY
+# 21 ALWAYS DOUBLE CHECK PAUSED FUNCTIONALITY, SLITHER ENTRY POINTS USEFUL COMMAND

 this was another easy finding I missed where zaros had paused functionality to be able to pause the contract and its functions at any point.
 Whenever you see any protocol that utilizes the pause functionality, it is so important to go and check all key functions if the pause modifier is applied to every key function because it seems mundane but a lot of protocols will forget especially when they have a lot of lines of code to write, it is easy to forget.
 You must always look out for this.
 See the finding below: